master-co/css/README.md

     Hello World
 </h1>
 ```
-Next, learn the common [Syntax - Master CSS](https://docs.master.co/styles/syntax)!
+Next, learn the structured [Syntax - Master CSS](https://docs.master.co/styles/syntax)!

 # Original Design
-- __Master CSS Syntax__: As a whole new language, Master created our own unique syntax.
+- __Master CSS Syntax__ - As a whole new language, Master created our own unique syntax.
-- __Class Highlight__: Master is the first language to highlight class names in markup.
+- __Class Highlight__ - Master is the first language to highlight class names in markup.
-- __Hybrid Rendering__: Apply both JIT and AOT to CSS compilation.
+- __Hybrid Rendering__ - Apply both JIT and AOT to CSS compilation.
 Similar to [Hydration](https://en.wikipedia.org/wiki/Hydration_(web_development)) technology.
-- __Group Styles__ ─ the one of groundbreaking features that allows you to extract the same selectors and media query styles and make it short.
+- __Group Styles__ - The one of groundbreaking features that allows you to extract the same selectors and media query styles and make it short.
 Inspired by [SerKo](https://github.com/serkodev).
-- __Reactive Styles__ ─ the one of groundbreaking features that allows you style an element based on parent/sibling state.
+- __Reactive Styles__ - The one of groundbreaking features that allows you style an element based on parent/sibling state.
-- __Arbitrary selectors and media queries__: Apply arbitrary selectors and media queries directly in class="", which is the most powerful and comprehensive language on the market.
+- __Arbitrary selectors and media queries__ - Apply arbitrary selectors and media queries directly in class="", which is the most powerful and comprehensive language on the market.

 # Inspiration
 Some of our core concepts and designs are inspired by these giants.
-- __Language__: Master is a language, but it was originally inspired by [ACSS](https://acss.io/)'s concept of atomic classes.
+- __Language__ - Master is a language, but it was originally inspired by [ACSS](https://acss.io/)'s concept of atomic classes.
-- __Virtual CSS__: Difference algorithms, virtual models, etc. are inspired by  [Virtual DOM](https://reactjs.org/docs/faq-internals.html).
+- __Virtual CSS__ - Difference algorithms, virtual models, etc. are inspired by  [Virtual DOM](https://reactjs.org/docs/faq-internals.html).

 # Related
 - [Master CSS Language Service](https://marketplace.visualstudio.com/items?itemName=masterco.master-css-language-service) - A Visual Studio Code extension for Master CSS.
 Provides code-completion and syntax highlighting.